kevlar-kt/kevlar/docs/pages/overview/philosophy.md

 	Given the success rate of this library against patches vs the success rate of kevlar vests against bullets, this could have easily been called full body armor, but that definitely didn't sound as cool.

+## Security Through Obscurity
+Kevlar does not rely on [security through obscurity](https://en.wikipedia.org/wiki/Security_through_obscurity).
+Its source code, logic and dataset is public.

+Since the purpose of kevlar is being a generic barrier to defeat automated and unskilled attacks, going to the extent of obfuscating code which, if ever reverse engineered, would just be stripped away, seemed a fruitless idea.

+It would be necessary to introduce such mechanisms only if hostile software would try to automatically target specific kevlar components.
+While I doubt this would ever happen, introducing basic internal safety checks or compile-time internal randomized obfuscation would surely make detection unfeasible.

 ## History
 This project has actually been alive since 2017 (by the former name billing-protector) to counteract automatic attacks against android applications (AAAAA).